-6.9.5.1 Requirement for BS type 1-O
+6.9.5.1 Requirement for BS type 1-H and BS type 1-O

 For BS type 1-H and BS type 1-O operating in band n104, the Expected EIRP (EEIRP) in the frequency range 6425 – 7075 MHz, the power measured EEIRP shall not exceed the limits specified in table 6.9.5.1-1 for mechanical down-tilt angle equal to zero.

-NOTE OTA spatial emissions in table 6.9.5.1-1 are defined with respect to the horizon with angles above the horizon positive and below the horizon negative The reference BS coordinate system in sub-clause 4.14 system is defined with respect to the BS enclosure with angles above the boresight negative and below the boresight positive.
+NOTE OTA spatial emissions in table 6.9.5.1-1 are defined with respect to the horizon with angles above the horizon positive and below the horizon negative.
+The reference BS coordinate system in clause 4.14 system is defined with respect to the BS enclosure with angles above the boresight negative and below the boresight positive.
 If the BS is aligned with the horizon (mechanical tilt is zero) then the coordinate systems θ sign is inverted.

-If mechanical tilt is applied then coordinates are translated as described in Annex N2.
+If mechanical tilt is applied, then coordinates are translated as described in Annex N.2.

-In case the EEIRP measurement is repeated for non-zero mechanical tilt and mechanical tilt of the BS is arranged at the positioner with respect to horizon, then θ sign is inverted and other coordinate translation in Annex N2 is not needed.
+In case the EEIRP measurement is repeated for non-zero mechanical tilt and mechanical tilt of the BS is arranged at the positioner with respect to horizon, then θ sign is inverted and other coordinate translation in Annex N.2 is not needed.